* Apple suppliers fall on weak iPhone sales

 * Profit outlook rosier for Fresenius

-LONDON, May 3 (Reuters) - European shares slipped slightly from the 20-month highs they hit in the previous session, as investors locked in some profits following some underwhelming company results.
+LONDON, May 3 (Reuters) - European shares slipped slightly from the 20-month highs they hit in the previous session, as investors locked in profits following some underwhelming company results on Wednesday.

 Shares in several Apple suppliers fell after the smartphone giant reported a surprise dip in sales of its flagship iPhone.

-Dialog Semiconductor shares slid 2.9 percent at the open.
+Dialog Semiconductor shares slid 2.5 percent.
 They had plummeted 14 percent in April on fears over Apple bringing some of its components in-house.

 “Dialog has been trying to diversify for a number of years to different sources, but unfortunately if your key relationship is with Apple and that’s because you have got great products, there’s risk and opportunity very closely aligned in that,” said Neil Campling, technology analyst at Northern Trust.

-Shares in German luxury retailer Hugo Boss dropped 6 percent, set for their worst day in nearly six months after online sales fell 27 percent due to fewer visitors to its website.
+Shares in German luxury retailer Hugo Boss dropped nearly 3 percent after online sales fell 27 percent due to fewer visitors to its website.

-German bluechip automakers Daimler and BMW were also on the backfoot after a disappointing set of April auto sales in the U.S. Daimler shares fell about 1 percent.
+German bluechip automakers Daimler and BMW were also on the back foot after disappointing April auto sales in the U.S.

-Fresenius touched a record high, up 3.3 percent, after it raised its 2017 profit forecast after demand for its generic infusion drugs boosted first-quarter income 28 percent.
+Fresenius hit a record high, up 2.6 percent, after it raised its 2017 profit forecast after demand for its generic infusion drugs boosted first-quarter income 28 percent.

 “We do not believe investors were anticipating another guidance raise and will be relieved by the Kabi strength,” said UBS analysts, referring to the company’s infusion segment.

-Danish drugmaker Novo Nordisk jumped to the top of the STOXX 600 table, up 7 percent after it beat estimates for first-quarter profit and nudged up its full-year outlook.
+Danish drugmaker Novo Nordisk jumped to the top of the STOXX 600, up 6.8 percent after it beat estimates for first-quarter profit and nudged up its full-year outlook.

-Elsewhere, Centamin fell 4.4 percent after posting a 28 percent fall in first-quarter pretax profit.
-It dragged Europe's miners down 1.7 percent to a four-month low.
+Centamin sank nearly 6 percent after posting a 28-percent fall in first-quarter pretax profit.
+It dragged Europe’s miners down 2.5 percent to a four-month low.

-Of 111 companies having reported earnings so far, 70.3 percent exceeded analyst estimates; above the 49.5 percent of beats in a typical quarter.
-(Reporting by Helen Reid, Editing by Vikram Subhedar)
+Of 111 companies to have reported earnings so far, 70.3 percent exceeded analyst estimates, above the 49.5 percent of beats in a typical quarter.